Patterns

 • Key square: The attacking piece's position

-• Targets: The front piece (forced to move) and the piece behind
+• Targets: The front piece (forced to move) and the piece behind it

 Discovered Attack

 A piece moves, revealing an attack from another piece behind it.
+The moving piece may also create its own threat (discovered check is the most powerful variant).

 • Targets: The piece attacked by the revealed attacker